 Most people would prefer a more detailed division of their estate that isn’t considered by intestacy laws, taking extended family or friends and charities into account.
 Having a trust or will in place with such instructions is the only way you can rest as ease knowing that your wealth will transfer according to your wishes.

 There are also important implications for passing on without a business succession plan in place.
-By working with our attorneys, we can help you address and mitigate any concerns you might have for what could happen to your estate in probate courts when you die.
+By working with our estate law attorneys, we can help you address and mitigate any concerns you might have for what could happen to your estate in probate courts when you die.

 Access various online resources for more information about the Texas legal system.

 If you have thought about building a new estate plan or making adjustments to an existing one, we can help.
 No one wants to leave their loved ones on the hook for a complicated probate process just to figure out how to divide their estate.
 We can help you help your loved ones in the future by building a plan that works for you today.